precice/precice.github.io/pages/docs/couple-your-code/couple-your-code-distributed-meshes.md

 * Only one mesh is needed.
 * Same `precice-config.xml` as for serial case can be used.
 * User must call write function for owned **and** copied vertices correctly depending on the mapping technique used to avoid mistakes.
-* Adapter can `precice::setMeshEdge(...)` for edges that cross the border between two ranks.
-Nearest neighbor and nearest projection are possible.
+* Mesh connectivity information is available for vertices owned by the rank and the direct neighborhood.
+The adapter can `precice::setMeshEdge(...)` for edges that cross the border between two ranks.

 ## Define two separate meshes as `read_mesh` and `write_mesh`